simonseo/Front-End-WebDev/DAY-02-0615/README.md

 ```
 <img src="http://placehold.it/600x400/000/fff/?text=Hold" alt="Hold">
 ```
+will let you press tab to change desired variables.
 `![Hold](http://placehold.it/300x200/000/fff/?text=Hold)` or simply `![alternative text](image src)` is the syntax for using images in markdown

 ![Hold](http://placehold.it/300x200/000/fff/?text=Hold)